Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Experimental Data

 There are two distinct curves in Fig.~\ref{fig:Tdep}(c), dependent on the orientation of $\vec{B}_0$.
-To probe this orientation dependence, the linewidth is measured as a function of the field angle $\theta$ [see Fig.~\ref{fig:Tdep}(b)].
+To probe this orientation dependence, the linewidth is measured as a function of $\theta$, see Fig.~\ref{fig:Tdep}(b).
 The narrowest linewidth occurs when $\theta = 0^{\circ}$ ($\vec{B}_0 \parallel c$ axis) while the largest occurs at $\theta = 90^{\circ}$ ($\vec{B}_0$ in the triangle plane).
 This implies more decoherence the further $g(\theta)$ gets from $g_e$ since $g(0^{\circ})=g_c \approx 1.98$ and $g(90^{\circ})=g_a \approx 1.95$.
-This means that the FWHM and the first term in Eq.~\ref{eq:Jdz} have angular dependences that are $180^{\circ}$ out of phase.
-This property of the V$_{15}$ compound makes it particularly suitable to study the effect of spin-orbit fluctuations.
-Furthermore, the fact that the width is largest when $g(\theta)$ is minimum and vice-versa rules out exchange narrowing being the cause of this anisotropy since it would require a linewidth $\propto(1+\cos^2\theta)$~\cite{Kubo_JPSJ_1954}, as in the case of CsCuCl$_3$~\cite{Tanaka_JPSJ_1981}.
-Consequently, this out-of-phase behavior provides strong evidence that $\delta g(\theta)\neq 0$ and terms in Eq.~(\ref{eq:Jdz}) containing it must be considered.
+The fact that the width is largest (smallest) when $g(\theta)$ is minimum (maximum) rules out exchange narrowing being the cause of this anisotropy since it would require a linewidth $\propto(1+\cos^2\theta)$~\cite{Kubo_JPSJ_1954}, as in the case of CsCuCl$_3$~\cite{Tanaka_JPSJ_1981}.
+To rule out an angular effect of the dipolar field distribution, we measured the FWHM($\theta$) on a sample of irregular shape at 240 GHz and 60 K. Although the shape-dependent coefficients $R$ and $r$ must be different, the same behavior is observed as in Fig.~\ref{fig:Tdep}b (see SM Section III B for details).
+We can thus focus on the terms $G_{g,\delta,T}$ as source of fluctuations.

-The measured field linewidths can be converted into broadening of the molecule eigenvalues through exact diagonalization of the three-spin Hamiltonian, Eq.~(\ref{eq:Hstatic}).
-We calculate the minimum and maximum excitation frequencies $F_{min,max}$ leading to resonance fields $B_{max,min}$ using the first moment method~\cite{Martens_PRB_2014}.
-Their difference is:

-As mentioned above, since $1/T_2 \propto \sqrt{\int J_{dz}(\nu)}$~\cite{Bloembergen_PR_1948,Kubo_JPSJ_1954} the linewidth square is proportional to the prefactor $KU(T)$ and either $R$ or $r$ depending on which term in the sum of integrals from Eq.~(\ref{eq:Jdz}) dominates.
-This leads to the following fit equation [see also Eq.~(\ref{eq:deltag})]:

-where $A$ and $a$ are fit parameters describing the out-of-phase behavior discussed above.
-Taking $\Delta E(0\degree)$ and $\Delta E(90\degree)$ we solve for $A$ and $a$ and calculate the curve $\Delta E(\theta)$ using these values.
-This curve is then converted back to units of Tesla by solving the static Hamiltonian.
-We calculate the resonance fields for two frequencies $F'_{min,max}=F_{mw}\pm\Delta E(\theta)/2h$ and take their difference as the calculated value of the FWHM of an experimental signal.
-Shown in Fig.~\ref{fig:Tdep}(b) are the field angle dependencies of the FWHM for the three frequencies used in this study as well as calculated widths using Eq.~(\ref{eq:angularfit}).

-Parameters $A$ and $a$ are then averaged, giving values $\bar{A}= 320 \pm 34$~GHz and $\bar{a}= 10.8 \pm 1.6$ GHz, and are further used to test the validity of model~(\ref{eq:angularfit}).
-The values of $\Delta E$ (converted to Tesla) vs $T/F_{mw}$ are fitted with Eq.~(\ref{eq:angularfit}) for two angles $\theta=0\degree$ and $90\degree$ corresponding to $g$-factors $g_c=1.981$ and $g_a=1.953$ respectively.
-The fit using $\bar{A}$ and $\bar{a}$ is in very good agreement with the experimental data, as shown with dotted line in Fig.\ref{fig:Tdep}(c).
-On the low end of the ratio $T/F_{mw}$ one observes a saturation of the linewidth, attributed to other decoherence sources.